yveszoundi/seccompian/README.md

 The best way to contribute is via a pull request.

 Please note that I don't write that much code professionally anymore and I haven't written any "real" Python application since the early 2000's.
+Python is usually installed on most Linux/Unix machines and that's the main reason for choosing Python.